pgsleepy/ultimatexr.io-1/content/docs/programming-guide/manipulation/overview.md

 ## Key Components

+The manipulation system relies on four key components, which work together to enable object interaction in VR:

 ### UxrGrabber

 The `UxrGrabber` component is added to the avatar's hands, allowing them to grab objects in the scene.